Little Mouse on the Prairie

 Little Mouse on the Prairie (大草原上的小老鼠 (Dàcǎoyuán Shàng De Xiǎo Lǎoshǔ)) is a 26 episode animated series made by the cooperation of the US and China, loosely based on the Serendipity book by Stephen Cosgrove with the same title.
 The story features a city mouse named Osgood Dee who just moved to the countryside Squeaky Corners to live at his uncle's farm.
 Each show focuses on Osgood Dee and a group of animal friends he met at the farm.
 This is the second adaptation of a Serendipity book as the first adaptation was the 1983 anime series Serendipity the Pink Dragon.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.